ogmacorp/PyAOgmaNeo/docs/imageencoder.rst

 .. class:: pyaogmaneo.ImageEncoder

 The ImageEncoder is a pre-encoder used to convert images to CSDRs.
 Sometimes, it can also be used for non-image inputs, but images are the primary intended use.
-It is implemented as a bunch of 1D SOMs.
+It is implemented as a bunch of 1D Self-Organizing Maps (SOMs).

 .. function:: ImageEncoder.__init__(self):